meiremans/forkico/README.md

-# ForkToken
+# ForkIco

 ![alt text](https://steemitimages.com/0x0/https://steemitimages.com/DQmWmtWJRw66XNhXTHok5JzqdB85VhJkbhwPitHNi9fVFog/image.png)

-ForkToken Is an Ethereum token that you can fork(DUH!?).
+ForkIco Is an Ethereum token that you can fork(thank's c'ptain obvious).
 You have to touch 0 Solidity to create a Crowdsale.
 (No really, coding experience is even not required!)

   - 100% config
   - 100% Unit tested